yangoliver/yangoliver.github.io/_posts/2016/2016-08-26-agile-notes-1.md

           - Add new task
           - Add impediments and see blocking tasks and stories
           - Update remaining time
-          - Visualzie: sprint burn down graph
+          - Visualzie: sprint burn down chart
       - Peer commitment, instead of report to boss
       - Pitfalls
         - Overtime